cap76/intro-machine-learning-2019B/docs/03-clustering.md

 -->

-Table: (\#tab:distance-merge)Merge distances for objects in the example distance matrix using three different linkage methods.
+Table: Merge distances for objects in the example distance matrix using three different linkage methods.

 Groups           Single   Complete   Average
 --------------  -------  ---------  --------